Nationalism in India MCQ

 Option d – Rummindei Pillar Inscription

-(d) A mental stage beyond all comprehension.
+(d) A mental state beyond understanding

 (a) II and III